 I thought we’d talk about keeping your online accounts safe today.
 Beach Web Design takes our presence on Twitter seriously.
 We feel that we are generally respected, and conduct ourselves on the platform as we conduct ourselves in the physical world.
-In other words, we treat people as we want to be treated, and generally ignore flamers.
-Sometimes we will call out a company or organization that has let us down in some way, but mostly we provide useful links, sound advice, and compliments when deserved.
+In other words, we treat people as we want to be treated.
+Sometimes we will call out a company or organization that has let us down in some way!
+Mostly we provide useful links, sound advice, and compliments when deserved.
 Actually we don’t tweet a whole lot.

 So— What is Your Point???

-Recently, Twitter warned me not once, but twice over the course of a week that they thought my account had been compromised.
-This was very strange, especially since I mostly use two-factor authentication, and I only tweet from the desktop.
-This generally prevents stupid tweets that run rampant there!
-Anyway, I made sure the emails were actually from Twitter and since they were, I followed their advice and changed my password twice that week.
-(This was not just recommended, but required before I could lob back in.)
+Recently, Twitter warned me not once, but twice over the course of a week that they thought my account was compromised.
+This seemed very strange, especially since I mostly use two-factor authentication, and I typically tweet from the desktop.
+I made sure the emails were actually from Twitter and since they were, I followed their advice and changed my password twice that week.
+(This was not just recommended, yet required before I could log back in.)

 More on Passwords

 This got me to thinking about passwords.
 I tend to use some very strong passwords.
 The second time Twitter warned me about account problems, I was using a mixed case, 16 digit, number/letter/symbol that no one could remember, let alone crack in a decent time-frame.
 This led me to believe that it was something on Twitter’s end and not my own.
 No… I have not researched this matter@ I am way busy with an API, four different website builds, and launching a second company.